 Another NCI initiative was the formation of the Patient Data Query (or PDQ) System.
 This was intended to create a mechanism whereby physicians countrywide could access a central data base for the names of physicians who dealt with specific malignant disease processes, protocols studying these processes and their treatment, and mechanisms by which patients could be entered into these protocols.
 At the time there was no roster that identified urologists with a dedicated interest in the management of urologic malignancy.

-Accordingly, Dr. David Paulson sent letters outlining these issues to several urologists noted for their activity in this area and to the leadership of the AUA to advise on guidelines for an organization that could address these needs.
+Accordingly, in 1983 Dr. David Paulson sent letters outlining these issues to several urologists noted for their activity in this area and to the leadership of the AUA to advise on guidelines for an organization that could address these needs.
 This prompted several formal meetings at the AUA Annual Meeting to discuss the establishments of a society that would identify urologic oncologists and formalize the practice of urological oncology.
 Participants at these meetings varied and at times included over 20 urologists.
 The physicians most associated with these early meetings included Drs.
 David Paulson, Carl Olsson, Donald Skinner, John Donahue, Jerome Riche, Pat Walsh, Jean deKernian, and Harry Herr.

 Finally, a formal organizational meeting of the Society of Urologic Oncology (SUO) was held in New Orleans on May 8, 1984 just before the AUA Annual Meeting.
 There, a provisional set of bylaws was approved and officers were elected to begin their terms in 1985.
 These urologists were Dr. John Donahue, President; Dr. David Paulson, Secretary; and Dr. Donald Skinner, Treasurer.
 Soon after, the NCI allowed a representative from the SUO to attend their advisory board.
 For many years, this was Dr. Carl Olsson.
 The NCI also officially recognized the SUO and included it on its list of cancer-specific organizations for the PDQ.